simonemargio/macOS-Setup/README.md

 It allows you to mount partitions such as: FTP, Azure, Amazon S3, Dropbox and many others.

 #### DaisyDisk 💰
 Check which files are taking up space inside your mac.
 Very simple and nice interface.
+Unlike other products, DaisyDisk allows you to go into the "depth" of each Mac path.

 #### JDownloader2 ✅
 Download any file with a simple webpage link.